-H. Monitoring and reporting
+H. Filtering and Monitoring and Reporting

-Network and Internet usage is monitored at all times by USS and Securus, and a log is kept of all sites visited.
+Network and internet usage by staff is monitored robustly by the Designated Safeguarding Lead and Network Manager.
+Key members of the pastoral team monitor pupil usage of the network and internet.
+All filtering and monitoring is carried out using an enterprise grade firewall with appropriate filtering, reporting tools and monitoring software meeting the DfE filtering and monitoring standards.
+A log is kept of all sites visited.
 Any violations identified will result in further investigation, may be reported to the Local Authority, and may lead to disciplinary and/or criminal action.

-I. Reporting accidental access
+I. Reporting Accidental Access